After one-month losing streak, KOSPI recorded historic back-to-back rise from Monday to Wednesday, which amounts to 233.19 points (+15.82%) in total.

-My opinion is, “It wouldn’t be a bad time to purchase some stocks and gradually accumulate them later until the current bearish phase finally ends, but it’s clearly not the time to bet all-in nor make leverages.
+My opinion is, “It wouldn’t be a bad time to purchase some stocks and gradually accumulate them until the current bearish phase finally ends.
+Though it’s clearly not the time to bet all-in nor make leverages.
 Never in history could anyone exactly forecast where the lowest points are.”

 All the financial policies, both monetary and fiscal, have been disclosed.
-However, even when the Fed announced “the unlimited QE,” NASDAQ futures rose about 500 points only for 30 minutes right after the announcement and then dropped by the same amount over the next three hours; the market reacted the same to the Wuhan coronavirus stimulus package, which amounts to $2 trillion.
+However, even when the Fed announced “the unlimited QE,” NASDAQ futures rose about 500 points right after the announcement and then dropped by the same amount over the next three hours; the market reacted the same to the Wuhan coronavirus stimulus package, which amounts to $2 trillion.

 In short, I cannot find any reason for the Korean stock market to rise this high nor this fast.
 My perspective that the recent crash is mostly out of sentiments than fundamentals is still valid, but we also need to be aware that there still exist innumerable surrounding risks both domestically and globally.
 Furthermore, as all the KOSPI and KOSDAQ stocks are still fairly cheap, even cheaper than in 2008, there would be no harm to wait just a little more before investing.